List of festivals in Asia

-The following is an incomplete list of festivals in Asia, with links to separate lists by country and region where applicable.
+The following is a list of festivals in Asia, with links to separate lists by country and region where applicable.
 This list includes festivals of diverse types, including regional festivals, commerce festivals, film festivals, folk festivals, carnivals, recurring festivals on holidays, and music festivals.
 Music festivals are annotated "(music)" for countries where there is not a dedicated music section.

 This list has overlap with List of film festivals in Asia.